jayps/base-backend-drf/readme.md

 - `POSTGRES_PASSWORD`: Database password.
 - `WORKER_COUNT`: Worker count for WSGI.
 - `WORKER_TIMEOUT`: Worker timeout for WSGI.
+- `DJANGO_SETTINGS_MODULE`: Settings module to use.
+Useful for stuff like switching out settings during testing.
 All these variables are set in the default `docker-compose.yml` file for reference.

 ## Running commands in the container